Soft and slightly chewy Chocolate Chip Pomegranate Cookies with coconut oil! The perfect festive holiday cookie. No chilling required!

 - ¼ cup brown sugar, packed

 - 1 large egg (sub 1 tbsp ground flax + 3 tbsp water for vegan version)

-- 1 1/2 cups whole wheat pastry flour* (or all purpose flour, spooned and leveled, NOT packed)
+- 1 ½ cups white whole wheat flour (or all purpose flour, spooned and leveled, NOT packed)

 - If using a flax egg, whisk together flax and water in a small bowl and set aside.

 - Using a stand mixer or electric beaters, beat coconut oil with the sugars until creamy (for me this took about 2 minutes).
 Add vanilla and egg (or flax mixture) and beat for 15 seconds, or until just incorporated.